Communities

 When using `class` syntax, you should use it's method syntax as well

-Derek Elkins‭ wrote 15 days ago
+Derek Elkins‭ wrote about 2 months ago

 Your first code example isn't really idiomatic modern JavaScript.
 With the class syntax, you can and should declare methods separately from the constructor rather than mutating this to add fields that happen to be functions.
 So you should have: